linobollansee/css-property-adjuster/README.md

 - The Footer

   - Within the footer, there is a checkbox for alphabetically sorting the CSS code and another button for copying the generated CSS code to the clipboard.
-Upon clicking the "Copy to Clipboard" button, a JavaScript alert is triggered to confirm the action has occured.
+Upon clicking the "Copy to Clipboard" button, a JavaScript alert is triggered to confirm the action has occurred.

   ![Footer](https://linobollansee.github.io/css-property-adjuster/readme/media/css-property-adjuster-footer.png)